Should you pick up the Realme 6i?

 Display is good, but hates sunlight

-For a budget phone the Realme 6i has a relatively large display at 6.5-inches.
-Resolution is at HD+ though, so it’s not as sharp as we’d expect, especially with that larger than average panel.
+For a budget phone, the Realme 6i has a relatively large display at 6.5-inches.
+The resolution is at HD+ though, so it’s not as sharp as we’d expect, especially with that larger than the average panel.

 There’s a water-drop notch at the top of the display as well that contains a 16-megapixel camera.

 Colors for the display were OK for the price, though the phone had issues with sunlight legibility.
 The display is simply too dim to see when it’s really bright out, even if you set it to manual brightness.

 Mixed bag for the quad cameras

 Quad-cameras on budget phones is becoming more common nowadays, and the Realme 6i is no exception.
 The vertically-stacked quad-camera setup has a 48-megapixel main shooter with a f/1.8 aperture lens, 8-megapixel wide-angle camera with a f/2.25 lens, 2-megapixel f/2.4 macro camera and a 2-megapixel f/2.4 portrait camera.

 The 48-megapixel main shooter performed fairly well under bright, well-lit scenes which is expected for most budget devices nowadays.
 Unfortunately it struggled a bit more under less than ideal conditions indoors including not so great low-light.

 The macro camera isn’t too great too because of the limited distance you can shoot with it, and honestly I feel that smartphone companies (not just Realme) keep adding unnecessary optics to the camera stack simply to pad out the feature list.

 The good news here is that Realme can easily fix some of the low-light issues with its camera with a software update if they’re willing to put in the work.